 While traditional tavernas abound across the island, there are a number of excellent fine dining choices too.

-The Seven Senses Gastronomy in Drios is successfully filling a gap at the southern end of the island.
-If you’re looking for a change from seafood and Greek cuisine Le Sud in Naousa is worth a look.
+The Seven Senses Gastronomy in Drios is successfully filling a gap at the southern end of the island, and if you’re looking for a change from seafood and Greek cuisine, Le Sud in Naousa is worth a look.

 21. Watch the Incredible Sunsets

-On Paros, Parikia and west located villages like Punda have the best spots but there are restaurants such as the above mentioned Siparos that also have magnificent golden views in the evenings.
+On Paros, Parikia and west-located villages like Punda have the best spots but there are restaurants such as the above-mentioned Siparos that also have magnificent golden views in the evenings.

 The beauty of a Greek sunset is the sun is so large and sets quite slowly.
 It’s a very hypnotic effect!

 There are so many things to do in Paros (and eat!) that I could go on forever.
-The “island for everyone” really does live up to its reputation and for that reason we will continue to visit each year.
+The “island for everyone” really does live up to its reputation and for that reason, we will continue to visit each year.